brianhouse/sound_art/README.md

 For assistance developing presentation skills, students should reach out to [Susan Daniels](https://www.amherst.edu/academiclife/support/writingcenter/public-speaking) at the Writing Center.

 ### Reading
 Many classes will include discussion of short texts that address conceptual issues in sound art.
-You are required to read them before class and have questions and comments ready—post these on Moodle ahead of the class session.
+Reading is due on the day where the text is listed; a reading response must be submitted before class via Moodle.
+This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion.

 ### Participation
 Attending all class sessions is mandatory, and motivated and mindful participation in crit and classroom discussion is expected.